cthulhu/cthulhu.github.io/source/_posts/2013-03-04-elastic-mapreduce-using-streaming-and-ruby.markdown

          12 LongValueSum:Safari ["7"]   1

 Also during MR-job creation you will be able to set bucket for MR process logging and ability to access nodes to check software etc(Step Advanced Settings).

+A few words about [pricing](http://aws.amazon.com/elasticmapreduce/pricing/).
+First of all you should consider that EMR will normalize hours of usage, so if you job run for 20 minutes you will pay for a full hour per every node.
+So calculations are next: Total amount of nodes of type I * full hours of job running time * ( hourly rate for type I EC2 instance +  hourly rate for MR job on type I instance) .
+So our test example wich was running on 3 small nodes for 15 minutes in EU-West region costs = 3 * 1 * ( 0.065 + 0.015 ) + S3 costs = $0.24 + S3 costs.
+It is hard to calculate S3 costs for that particluar job since it was small amount of data and bandwidth was used.

 This was very basic overview of EMR abilities, I hope in the nearest future I will be able to present some more complex usecases and applications of that technologie.